WhatsYourWhy/journey-log/README.md

 * The wisdom panel now accurately reflects the state of your tasks on page load and after any action, so inspirational quotes stay in sync with completed steps.

-## Planned Enhancement: Journey Insights Dashboard
+## Journey Insights

-To further motivate users, the next iteration will focus on a lightweight "Journey Insights" dashboard that surfaces progress at a glance.

-**Implementation plan:**

-1. **Data model updates:** Track completion timestamps and derive streaks and daily totals in `script.js`.
-2. **UI layout:** Add a summary section beneath the header in `index.html` that shows total steps, completed steps, and a progress bar.
+An insights strip beneath the header summarizes your journey in real time.
+It displays total steps, completed steps, and active steps, plus a progress bar that fills as you finish tasks.

-3. **Styling:** Extend `style.css` with cards and accent colors that adapt to existing themes without breaking readability.
-4. **Persistence & recalculation:** Ensure insights update whenever tasks are added, toggled, or cleared while persisting necessary metadata in local storage.
-5. **Accessibility:** Provide ARIA labels for new widgets and keep color contrast acceptable across all themes.
+## Future Enhancements

+Potential next steps include richer insights such as streak tracking and daily totals.

 ## Author